 What To Do in Sopot, Poland

-Once you arrive in Sopot, set off on to explore the city, then relax on the beach.
+Once you arrive in Sopot, set off on to explore the area, then relax on the beach.
 Our list of Sopot attractions are listed in order of a 1-Day Sopot Itinerary to help you best plan your time.

 Monciak Street